 The Triple E is a practical framework that measures the degree to which the technology in a lesson is helping students meet the learning goals.
 Unlike other technology frameworks, the Triple E Framework focus is on the learning goals, and not specific technology tools.
 The framework draws on educational research concerning effective and ineffective practices with technology tools from the past two decades.
 The Triple E measurement tool was developed specially for K-12 teachers and administrators to use in lesson plan development, evaluation of the potential effectiveness of educational apps in learning, and evaluation of the potential effectiveness of tech tools in lesson plans.
 The framework is based on three components: Engagement in learning goals, Enhancement of learning goals, and Extension of learning goals.
 While these terms are often used interchangeably, they are distinct and different.
 The Triple E Framework defines each component shares what makes each piece unique.
 While not a perfect science, the Triple E measurement tool provides a benchmark for what educators should be thinking about when considering a technology tool for learning.

 The Triple E Framework draws on a considerable amount of research about what works and does not work when it comes to technology in learning.
-In particular it emphasizes the following as it's theoretical foundation...
+In particular it emphasizes the following as its theoretical foundation...

 The Development of the Triple E

 The Triple E Framework, developed in 2011 by Professor Liz Kolb at the University of Michigan, School of Education, was created to address the desire for K-12 educators to bridge research on education technologies and teaching practice in the classroom.
 There are decades of reliable and useful research that provides guidelines on effective practices when using technology tools for eliciting learning growth.
 The research clearly points out that effective technology integration begins with good instructional strategies and not fancy tools.
 The Triple E Framework was designed for educators to easily evaluate how to select tools to meet their learning goals, and ultimate design learning experiences so the tools have a positive impact on student achievement and learning outcomes.
 The Triple E Framework is meant to be used as a coaching tool to support teachers in their instructional choices around and with technology tools.

 WHY Triple E?